leighwaller/terraform-aws-vpc/README.md

 # Terraform AWS VPC

 A terraform module that will provision the necessary infrastructure for a basic AWS VPC.
+The VPC will contain public and private subnets across multiple availability zones.

 #### Resources
 The following is a basic outline of the resources created by this module.
-Some can be disabled using variables.
+Note that some can be disabled using variables.

 * VPC
-* Private Subnet
+* Private Subnets
-* Public Subnet
+* Public Subnets
+* NAT Gateways
+* Route Tables

 ## Usage